jtanza/dashi/README.md

-# kudu
+# dashi
-A work-in-progress, toy, single threaded, asynchronous event driven embedded web server on the JVM.
+A work-in-progress, single threaded, asynchronous, embedded web server on the JVM.